maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 > In this example we're using the [libbpfgo](https://github.com/aquasecurity/libbpfgo) library.

+## Kernel space

-The eBPF program needs to collect an histogram that contains the information about how many samples have been taken for a specific function, and in order to do it it needs to know which function is running when the sample is taken.
+The eBPF program needs to collect an histogram that contains the information about how many samples have been taken for a specific function.

-As we need to exchange this information with userspace where calculations are done, we'll use a `BPF_MAP_TYPE_HASH` hash eBPF map for the histogram:
+Because this information must be shared with userspace, which is where calculations are done, to store the histogram we'll use a `BPF_MAP_TYPE_HASH` eBPF hash map:

 ```c
 struct {